 Why physical activity is important

 Being physically active means any movement that uses your muscles and more energy than when you’re resting.
+How much physical activity you can do and at what level, differs from person to person.

 Being physically active during the coronavirus pandemic doesn’t have to mean joining an online exercise class.
 It can also be walking to the shops, walking up the stairs, gardening or dancing.